Wednesday, March 12, 2025

 I have other incredible Academy Award encounters, astonishing memories.

-As I sit here in my (hospital) bed, coughing like crazy, all of my Hollywood memories seem like a long-ago dream.
-At that time, I never thought much about my unconventional lifestyle.
+As I sit here in my (hospital) bed, coughing like crazy, and wondering if I'll ever walk again, all of my Hollywood memories seem like a long-ago dream.
+At that time, I never thought much about my reckless unconventional lifestyle.
 Now I think it was extraordinary.

-I shouldn't be proud of my (many) sins, but.....they were the best times of my life.
+I shouldn't be proud of my (inumerable) sins, but.....they were the best times of my life.

 Jon 💚 Remembering